Life

 I have just completed my three exams for term 1 of the 2019/20 academic year, and one of them was a "proctored" exam.
 If you are new to this terminology, a proctored exam is basically an exam you write under the supervision of a neutral person (the proctor) who ensures the identity of the test taker and the integrity of the test-taking environment.

-study009Of the 40 courses you take for a Bachelor's degree, eleven should be proctored courses.
+study011Of the 40 courses you take for a Bachelor's degree, 11 should be proctored.
 The academic catalogue clearly identifies which courses are proctored.
 Most of them are among the required courses, but you might have to add one or two from your elective courses, too.

 When registering for a course on the UoPeople website, you are required to report the name and details of the proctor you are using.
-This can be a priest, padre, police officer… or any neutral person who will be willing to supervise you on your test date.
-You are not allowed to compensate this person, and you should not be intimately acquainted with them at all.
+This can be a priest, padre, police officer… or any neutral person willing to supervise you on your test date.
+You are not allowed to compensate this person, and you should not be on intimate terms with them.

-The alternative is to use the ProctorU services online at a cost.
+The alternative is to use ProctorU's online services at a cost.
 Some UoPeople students cannot afford their assessment fees, let alone ProctorU's costs.
 This service is not for them.

 For those who can afford it, I would think it is an excellent option and not that expensive.
-An exam of 15 minutes to 60 minutes costs $14, and for 60 minutes or more, it costs $17.50.
+An exam lasting 15 to 60 minutes costs $14, and one lasting 60 minutes or more costs $17.50.
 You get longer exams from other institutions, but I have not encountered anything longer than 2 hours at UoPeople.

 At the beginning of the term, you can go to ProctorU's website and schedule the exam.
-Exam days are running from Thursday to Sunday (4 days) in Week 9 of the term.
+Exam days run from Thursday to Sunday (4 days) in Week 9 of the term.
 It is best to prepare it early during those four days.
-If something goes wrong - like a break in internet service or the local criminals stealing the power cables - you have more than enough time to make alternative plans.
+If something goes wrong — like a disruption of your internet connection or local criminals stealing the power cables — you have more than enough time to make alternative plans.

-Make sure that you log into the ProctorU website a few days ahead of your scheduled exam.
+Make sure you log in to the ProctorU website a few days before your scheduled exam.
 They have an option to test your computer equipment.
 Your computer should have a built-in or USB camera.
 The test will check

 • if the camera is working;